How To Buy a Triplex & Is It a Good Investment?

 4. Driving for dollars

 Real estate investors use the term “driving for dollars” to describe driving around specific neighborhoods looking for off-market properties that their competitors haven’t found yet.
-Despite the fact that driving for dollars isn’t the most efficient way to search for properties, many real estate investors use it as a supplemental marketing strategy for finding potential deals.
+Even though driving for dollars isn’t the most efficient way to search for properties, many real estate investors use it as a supplemental marketing strategy for finding potential deals.

 All you have to do is choose a target location, prepare for the drive, look for triplexes with signs of distress, and take notes and pictures.
 After the drive, research each property and contact its owner.